Donna Summer: Death

 Summer died on May 17, 2012, aged 63, at her home in Naples, Florida, from lung cancer.
-Long a nonsmoker, Summer theorized that her cancer had been caused by inhaling toxic fumes and dust from the September 11 attacks in New York City; she was in her apartment near Ground Zero when the attacks occurred.
-However, some reports have instead attributed the cancer to Summer's smoking during her younger years, her continued exposure to second-hand smoking while performing in clubs well after she had quit, and a predisposition to this disease in the family.
-Summer was survived by her husband, Bruce Sudano, and her three daughters.
+Being a nonsmoker, Summer thought that the cancer had been caused by inhaling toxic fumes and dust from the September 11 attacks in New York City; she was in her apartment near Ground Zero when the attacks occurred.
+However, some reports have instead attributed the cancer to Summer's smoking during her younger years, her continued exposure to second-hand smoke while performing in clubs well after she had herself quit the habit, and a predisposition to this disease in the family.

-Summer's funeral service was held in Christ Presbyterian Church in Nashville, Tennessee, on the afternoon of May 23, 2012.
+Summer's funeral service was held in Christ Presbyterian Church in Nashville, on the afternoon of May 23, 2012.
 The exact location and time of the service were kept private.
 Several hundred of Summer's friends and relatives attended the funeral, according to CNN.
 The funeral was a private ceremony, and cameras were not allowed inside the church.
 She was interred in the Harpeth Hills Memory Gardens cemetery in Nashville.

-Reaction
+Reactions

 Singers and music industry professionals around the world reacted to Summer's death.
 Gloria Gaynor said she was "deeply saddened" and that Summer was "a fine lady and human being".
 Liza Minnelli said, "She was a queen, The Queen Of Disco, and we will be dancing to her music forever."
 She said that her "thoughts and prayers are with her family always."
 Dolly Parton said, "Donna, like Whitney, was one of the greatest voices ever.
 I loved her records.
 She was the disco queen and will remain so.
 I knew her and found her to be one of the most likable and fun people ever.
 She will be missed and remembered."

 Janet Jackson wrote that Summer "changed the world of music with her beautiful voice and incredible talent."
 Barbra Streisand wrote, "I loved doing the duet with her.
 She had an amazing voice and was so talented.
 It's so sad."
 Quincy Jones wrote that Summer's voice was "the heartbeat and soundtrack of a generation."

 Aretha Franklin said, "It's so shocking to hear about the passing of Donna Summer.
 In the 1970s, she reigned over the disco era and kept the disco jumping.
 Who will forget 'Last Dance'?
 A fine performer and a very nice person."
 Chaka Khan said, "Donna and I had a friendship for over 30 years.
 She is one of the few black women I could speak German with and she is one of the few friends I had in this business."
 Gloria Estefan averred that "It's the end of an era", and posted a photo of herself with Summer.
-Mary J. Blige tweeted "RIP Donna Summer !!!!!!!!
-You were truly a game changer !!!"
+Mary J. Blige said that Summer was "truly a game changer".
 Lenny Kravitz wrote "Rest in peace Donna, You are a pioneer and you have paved the way for so many of us.
 You transcended race and genre.
 Respect.
 Lenny".